Mikael Backlund helps Flames top Oilers 6-4 - WHIZ News

 CALGARY, Alberta (AP) — Mikael Backlund helped the Calgary Flames overcome a sluggish start with a goal and two assists in a 6-4 win over the Edmonton Oilers on Saturday night.

-Milan Lucic, Johnny Gaudreau and Dillon Dube each had a goal and an assist for the Flames.
+Milan Lucic, Johnny Gaudreau and Dillon Dube each had a goal and an assist for the Flames, who trailed 2-1 after the first period.

+“We talk about having more swagger when we get down in games,” Backlund said.
+“We don’t want to get down in games, but we have lately.

+“We’ve got to get that swagger back, that we know we’re going to come back and we know we’re a good team and it doesn’t matter how games go.”

 Calgary’s Sam Bennett and Elias Lindholm also scored as the NHL’s Battle of Alberta commenced in the pandemic-compressed 2020-21 season.

-Jacob Markstrom made 28 saves for the Flames, including 16 in the first period when his team was outshot 17-3 and trailed 2-1.
+Jacob Markstrom made 28 saves for the Flames, including 16 in the first period when his team was outshot 17-3.

+“It takes a lot of volume shooting to score on that guy,” Oilers defenseman Adam Larsson said.
+“He had a solid night.”

 Oilers captain Connor McDavid had a goal and an assist, with Jujhar Khaira, Jesse Puljujarvi and Darnell Nurse also scoring for Edmonton.